-This is Segment #3 in a series on cultural tips for doing business around the world.
-This week, I am featuring my home business culture ? the United States.
+This week, I am featuring my home business culture, the United States.

 There are a lot of different ways to measure, but from my perspective I would say aerospace/defense, high tech (software, bioscience, alternative energy, etc.), professional services (finance, accounting, legal, etc.) and higher education.
 Now that said, competition in all of these industries is growing stronger.
 Without government support I fear that the US may continue to comparatively drop in some of these fields.